ivandda/loybits/TechnicalStackAndArchitecture(POC).md

 4. **Data Storage and Retrieval**:
    - Blockchain data (user balances, reward details) is stored on-chain in the Loybits Manager Contract.
    - AI-related data (document embeddings) is stored in Pinecone for quick retrieval.
-   - The Next.js application may use local storage or cookies for temporary data storage, such as user preferences or session information.
+   - The Next.js application uses local storage for temporary data storage, such as SubWallet session information.

 ## 5. Development and Deployment

 - **Local Development**:
   - Next.js development server is used for local development, allowing developers to see real-time changes as they code.
-  - Smart contract development is done using the ink! framework, with local testing environments mimicking the AlephZero testnet.
+  - Smart contract development is done using the ink! framework.

 - **Deployment**:
   - Vercel is used for deploying both the frontend and serverless backend functions.
 This provides: